-The fibers are endlessly single-mode PCF fibers, they have a core diameter of 5 $\mu$ m and are available as purely single-mode (series PCF-S) or as polarization-maintaining fibers (series PCF-P).
+The fiber is a polarization-maintaining, endlessly single-mode PCF fiber, they have a core diameter of 5 $\mu$ m.
 The mode-field diameter MFD is almost independent of wavelength.
-The effective numerical NAe is wavelength dependent and is measured for each connectorized fiber and various wavelengths by Schäfter+Kirchhoff.
-The special broadband fibers have an operational wavelength range of 370 nm to 1550 nm
+The effective numerical NAe2 is wavelength dependent and is measured for each connectorized fiber and various wavelengths by Schäfter+Kirchhoff.
+The special broadband fiber has an operational wavelength range of 370 nm - 1550 nm.